MontFerret/montferret.github.io/content/blog/ferret-v0.10.0.md

 ## Parameter value availability check
 In this release, we do pre-runtime check whether all values are provided for parameters used by a script.
-It was very frustrating when your script was failing in the middle of the execution just because you forgot to provide a value for one of the paramaters.
+It was very frustrating when your script was failing in the middle of its execution just because you forgot to provide a value for one of the paramaters.

 # What's changed
 ## Case insensitivity
 Finally, FQL keywords are case insensitive!

-That's how Google Search query looks like in lower case:
+That's how Google Search query looks like in lower case now:

 {{< code fql >}}
 let google = document("https://www.google.com/", {